 Luckily, you don’t even have to use your imagination, as there’s hard proof in more than a few films and series there’s a good chance you’ve seen.
 Not to mention that the streets of Dubrovnik are crowded with tourists, in no small part thanks to its formidable screen time.

-As was “Star Wars: The Last Jedi”, the cinematic part of the saga, where the city was “casino planet” Canto Bight.
+As was “Star Wars: The Last Jedi,” the cinematic part of the saga, where the city was “casino planet” Canto Bight.
 Next in line was “Robin Hood” with Taron Egerton.
-Alas, in the case of Bond film “No Time to Die,” Dubrovnik lost out to Italian towns.
+Alas, in the case of the Bond film “No Time to Die,” Dubrovnik lost out to Italian towns.

 All those silver (and blue) screen appearances are said to increase Dubrovnik tourism by some ten percent annually.
 This has made the Croatian city the second most popular cruise destination after Venice.
 However, those who already know Dubrovnik are positive that you don’t need to watch “Game of Thrones” to fall in love with the city.
 One visit will do the trick.